bic-berkeley/psych-214-fall-2016/resampling_with_ndimage.rst

     >>> K.shape
     (64, 64, 35)

-is the same as the following call, where we specify the shape explicitly:
+The is the same as the following call, where we specify the shape explicitly:

 .. nbplot::